 — Cowley, Of Plantes, v.

-In French, the word “avocat” is used for both lawyer and Avocado, which can lead to some zany mix-ups in computer translation… “slice the lawyer in half…”
+In French, the word “avocat” is used for both lawyer and avocado, which could lead to some zany mix-ups in computer translation… “slice the lawyer in half…”

 The Spanish adaptation of this word was “aguacaté”, which lead to our word “guacamole.”
 The “mole” part at the end means “sauce.”

 At one time a somewhat popular name for avocados was “poor man’s butter.”

 Moore, Leslie.
 Guacomole Wars.
 In “Latin Trade”.
 June 2000.

 Reich, Lee.
 Growing Avocados from Seed.
 California Rare Fruit Growers, Inc. 1998.
 Retrieved December 2010 from http://www.crfg.org/tidbits/AvocadoFromSeed.html